 2. Do not risk your life or your baby’s life especially if you have pre-existing conditions that complicate your pregnancy.
 Doctors usually advise against any sports related workout like pole dancing if you have a risk of premature labor, pre-eclampsia (pregnancy-induced high blood pressure), placenta previa (the placenta lies low in your cervix), premature dilation, heart or lung diseases, multiple births, and IUGR or poor fetal growth.

 3. Should your doctor or midwife give you the go signal, it is still important to listen to your own body.
 Do not over exert yourself even when you already are a pole fitness or sport professional.
 This means not attempting to improve your skills but instead only maintaining them to an appropriate level considering your pregnancy.
+Consider using a good quality maternity support belt while exercising for added support.
 Remember to weigh up the risks and if they really are worth it since the average recommendation for exercise is up to 20 weeks.
 Take plenty of breaks.
 You may also find that the other girls in class are like mother hens (at least that was my experience in my pole class).
 No woman was offended if you had to stop and use the bathroom frequently or to simply break by sitting on the floor and watching the class to continue learning visually.

 4. Always warm-up to prevent injury and avoid weight bearing movements since the joints are much softer and supple due to the hormonal changes your body experiences.
 Hormonal changes make you susceptible to overstretching and permanently damaging your joints, so please be warned.